lntuition/contribution-markdown-report/README.md

 - We track your contribution history from your public profile with anonymous user.
   So, if you turn off `Contribution Settings > Private contributions`, private contribution will not be tracked.
 - Contribution of the public profile is based on UTC.
 It should be different from your login profile.
+- If you are using this Action from marketplace, please press star or watch.
+If you do so, I will tell you about some important changes.

 ## Bug report & Feature request
 - Please leave an [issue](https://github.com/lntuition/daily-contribution-checker/issues).
 Reporting makes the software more robust :+1: